jcolivo/DrRacket-themes/README.md

 https://github.com/sainnhe/gruvbox-material
-- I slightly modified the Spacemacs Light theme from: https://github.com/tuirgin/drracket-spacemacs-schemes
+- I slightly modified the Spacemacs Light theme from: https://github.com/tuirgin/drracket-spacemacs-schemes (I used the Spacemacs info.rkt file from this repository to make the Atom, Darcula, and Gruvbox themes)

 ## More themes for DrRacket
 - Base-16 themes: https://github.com/tuirgin/base16-drracket